Wayne LaPierre: Criticism

 In response to the February 14, 2018 Stoneman Douglas High School shooting in Parkland, Florida, LaPierre delivered a speech on February 22 at the Conservative Political Action Conference (CPAC) held in National Harbor, Maryland, in which he criticized the FBI, the media and gun control advocates.
 "As usual, the opportunists wasted not one second to exploit tragedy for political gain.
 The elites do not care one whit about America's school system and schoolchildren.
 If they truly cared, what they would do is they would protect them.
 For them it is not a safety issue, it is a political issue ...
 [Gun control advocates] don't care if their laws work or not.
 They just want get more laws to get more control over people.
 But the NRA, the NRA does care."
 David Graham of The Atlantic questioned his reference to "elites," since LaPierre earns millions from his work.
 LaPierre also argued that the constitutional right to keep and bear arms "is not bestowed by man, but granted by God to all Americans as our American birthright."

-On April 27, 2021 a video emerged of LaPierre shooting an African bush elephant at point blank range on a 2013 hunting trip in Botswana.
+On April 27, 2021, a video emerged of LaPierre shooting an African bush elephant at point-blank range on a 2013 hunting trip in Botswana, "demonstrating that the nation's foremost gun advocate could barely shoot."
 The video drew criticism from conservation groups.